23 Ecommerce Optimization Tips to Greatly Increase Conversion Rates

 Divide your total ecommerce transactions by your total site visits, then multiply the resulting number by 100.

-For instance, let’s say you have 1,000 site visits and 100 transactions.
+For instance, you have 1,000 site visits and 100 transactions.
 That gives you a 10 percent conversion rate (100/1,000*100).

 Now that we’ve covered some of the basics of ecommerce optimization, let’s turn our attention to how it looks in a real-life marketing strategy.
-What can you do to optimize for conversion rates and increase your sales?
+What can you do to optimize conversion rates and increase your sales?

 That person then receives an email: “You forgot your stuff!
 It’s still here for you.”
 Something like that.